 Medical record documentation review

 Humana’s Quality Operations Compliance and Accreditation team conducts medical record documentation reviews (MRDRs) annually.
 These reviews monitor compliance with regulatory agencies.
 Good medical recordkeeping also helps promote the quality of care delivered to Humana-covered patients.
-The minimum passing score is 85 percent compliance with the guidelines, with a goal of 90 percent.

 Clinical practice guidelines